-Feeling angry is a normal part of life.
-Usually anger is a result of feeling frustrated, insulted, deceived or even under attack.
+Feeling angry now and then is a normal part of life.
+Usually, anger is a result of feeling frustrated, insulted, deceived or even under attack.
 For many, anger is a natural reaction that passes quickly.
-In some instances however, it can become a difficult emotion to control.
+In some instances, however, it can become a difficult emotion to control.

 When does anger become a problem?